Healthy Homes Assessment Fairfield

 building insulation inspection

-A warm dry home is a healthy house
+A comfortable, dry house is an ideal house

 Insulation Fairfield

-Insulation needs to meet the R-values of your area.
+Insulation needs to be in compliance with the R-values required for your area

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 (underfloor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 and underfloor R 1.3

-Find out all the details about this Healthy Homes insulation standard.
+See the full details of this Healthy Homes insulation standard.

 Fairfield Moisture Ingress & Drainage

-Find out all the details of this Healthy Homes moisture ingress and drainage quality.
+Check out the complete details of this Healthy Homes moisture ingress and drainage standard.

 moisture ingress and drainage inspection